-LENZ:
+Lenz:

 I really like the fact that Lenz have been a core part of the establishment of DCC standards, and so respect their products greatly.
-They offered an open approach to new development to ensure that Lenz will remain a "flexibly applicable" product with a wide variety of compatible "after-market" or "other brand" accessories to use with it.
-Whilst they have steadily lost the lead over recent years and have dramatically slowed any new development recently due to distractions within their business, Lenz remains a solid well-made brand.
+The offered an open approach to new development to ensure that Lenz will remain a "flexibly applicable" product with a wide variety of compatible "after-market" or "other brand" accessories to use with it.
+Whilst they have steadily lost the lead over recent years and have dramatically slowed any new development, Lenz remains a solid, well-made brand.
 Lenz also makes product for several European hobby brands, as well as Atlas in the USA.

-I Really DISLIKE: The Lenz Compact and the Atlas Commander!
-I feel that for most they are very limited in potential, the "scrolling" needed for selection plus a very limited digital display means that the manual is needed all the time and "instinctive" use is difficult.
+I DISLIKE: The Lenz Compact and the Atlas Commander.
+I feel that for most they are very limited in potential, the "scrolling" needed for selection plus a very limited digital display means that the manuyal is needed all the time and "instinctive" use is difficult.

-The same comment applies to the set 90 - the spec reads OK but while the actual use of the hand controller knob is fine for driving loco's, as a controller it is really clumsy for function access and all programming operations.
+The same comment applies to the set 90 - the spec reads OK, but whilst the actual use of the hand controller knob is fine for driving locos, as a controller it is really clumsy for function access and all programming operations.

-Experience shows that Lenz set 90 buyers almost always end up buying a set 100's LH100 handset to make operations easier and both the commander and compact are inevitably destined to be replaced quickly by many purchasers!
+Experience shows that Lenz set 90 buyers almost always end up buying set 100's LH100 handset to make operations easier and both the commander and compact are inevitably destined to be replaced quickly by many purchasers.

-I LIKE: The Lenz set 100 with V3.6 software:

-Mid-priced with excellent feature levels, and a really usable handset that does it all, and few downsides other than lack of a "knob" on the LH100 handset.

-Having said that, you may think differently now but based on experience, after a few minutes using the up-down speed keys you will forget a knob was ever an issue in the first place.
+I LIKE: The Lenz set 100.
+Mid-priced with excellent feature levels, and a really useable handset that does it all.
+Few downsides other than the lack of a "knob" on the LH100 handset.
+Having said that, you may think differently now but based on experience, after a few minutes using the up and down keys, you'll forget a knob was ever an issue in the first place.

-I DISLIKE: Lenz manuals...
-These are to be nice, terribly hard to understand.

-Tech talk is already hard, and when German technical language is translated to English it takes several re-readings and clever interpretation to "get to the point".

-This really isn't just opinion - I receive far more "please help" calls from Lenz owners than most other brands. (with Digitrax a close second!)
+I DISLIKE: Lenz manuals... these are, to be nice, terribly hard to understand.
+Tech talk is already hard, and when German technical language is translated into English, it takes several re-readings and clever interpretation to get the point.
+This really isn't just opinion - I receive far more "please help" requests from Lenz owners than most other brands (with Digitrax a close second!).